rchardptrsn/rchardptrsn.github.io/resume.md

 title: Resume
 ---
 <br>
 **Collaborative leader**, excellent at analyzing complex data sets, extracting valuable insights, and presenting compelling findings to stakeholders.
-Well-versed in **designing/optimizing data pipelines, developing data warehouses, and creating analytical systems.**Known for architecting and deploying a data warehouse for [All We Are](https://allweare.org/) solar nonprofit using **Google Cloud Platform.** Currently works in the **SQL** and **Azure** space for an insurance SaaS product and a three-tier financial services application.
+Well-versed in **designing/optimizing data pipelines, developing data warehouses, and creating analytical systems.** Designed, architected, and deployed a data warehouse for [All We Are](https://allweare.org/) solar nonprofit using **Google Cloud Platform.** Currently works in the **SQL** and **Azure** space for an insurance SaaS product and a three-tier financial services application.

 **Certifications**:
 - [DP-300 Administering Microsoft Azure SQL Solutions](https://learn.microsoft.com/en-us/users/RichardPeterson-2471/credentials/E0638BB336DC3085)